Are you an adviser? Go to Unbiased Pro

 Seek expert financial advice

-Remortgaging your home when its value rises could be a strategic financial move, as you can lower your LTV ratio or release equity from your property.
+Remortgaging your home when it has increased in value makes good financial sense, as you can lower your LTV ratio or release equity from your property by adding additional borrowing to your loan.

-A mortgage broker can outline the pros and cons of remortgaging your home and also find the best rates for you.
+A mortgage broker can outline the pros and cons of remortgaging your home and also find the best rates for you that may not be available on the open market.

 Get mortgage advice